haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 This sample block assumes that PHP 7.4 is installed.
 If you have a different PHP version on your system, modify the version in the fastcgi_pass unix.

-Note: The location and the alias path can be altered.
+Note: The alias path can be altered.
 We advise against it unless there are good reasons.
+If you do, make sure you modify the path accordingly in all subsequent steps.

 Finally, check the nginx configuration and restart nginx: